 An interactive infrastructure allows users to have access to the parameters of a building in real time, potentially leading to an increased productivity, lowering of energy and material consumption, and generally greater user satisfaction and experience.
 The aims of this research are to investigate and design new ways for interacting with the infrastructure of buildings, and to research and develop the basis for an interactive infrastructure communication language which enables the distributed elements of the infrastructure to communicate with each other and with the users.
 The effectiveness of infrastructure in buildings can be significantly improved with this approach.

-Bongers, B. 2013, 'Anthropomorphic Resonances: On The Relationship Between Computer Interfaces And The Human Form And Motion', Interacting With Computers, vol. 25, no. 2, pp. 117-132.View/Download from: UTS OPUS or Publisher's site
+Bongers, B 2013, 'Anthropomorphic Resonances: On The Relationship Between Computer Interfaces And The Human Form And Motion', Interacting With Computers, vol. 25, no. 2, pp. 117-132.View/Download from: Publisher's site

 This article places the notion of organic user interfaces in a historical context of developments in architecture, art and design, and illustrates the organic design of several recent projects.
 These examples are drawn from the authors own practice, in musical instrument design, video interfaces and installations, liquid architecture, interactive textiles and 3D printed individually shaped user interfaces.
 The reciprocal relationship between the human form and function and interface design is discussed, in the historical context of aesthetic and practical responses to technological developments, through the concept of anthropomorphic resonances.
 The approach proposed and illustrated through the examples aims to shape the (passive as well as the dynamic) shape of the organic user interface to establish these resonances.
 The use of active feedback and haptic presentation is presented as a way of creating a dynamic organic shape.